Dr Btihaj Ajana

 Btihaj is an international scholar in the fields of digital culture and social analysis.
 Her academic research is interdisciplinary in nature and spans many areas of expertise including the critical study of new media technologies and identity systems, digital health and self-tracking technologies, museum developments and curatorial processes, immigration and citizenship governance, and the socio-political and ethical dynamics of surveillance culture.

 Geographically, Btihaj’s work has covered the UK, UAE, Denmark and the rest of the EU.
-She is also a Marie Curie Fellow (2015-2017) at the Aarhus Institute of Advanced Studies where she is researching the phenomenon of the Quantified Self and health tracking culture.
-Find out more about this project on www.metriclife.net.
+She was Marie Curie Fellow (2015-2017) at the Aarhus Institute of Advanced Studies where she has been researching the phenomenon of the Quantified Self and health tracking culture.
+Find out more about this ongoing project on www.metriclife.net.